Enapter/marketplace/CONTRIBUTING.md

 3. Execute the command `enapter-cli devices upload --hardware-id UCMID --blueprint-dir .`.
 Substitute `UCMID` with your UCM ID.

 After uploading the blueprint, your device data will appear on the device page in the Enapter Cloud and the mobile application.

-## Blueprints Development & Contributing

-Take a look at our [Contributing](./CONTRIBUTING.md) guideline.

 ### License and Authorship